-Zoning and subdivision and land development are sometimes revised in tandem with comprehensive planning because these ordinances can support and propel the kinds of changes that are sought in an implementable plan.
-Revised SALDO and zoing ordinances can be one of the tools the communities employ to make sure they are steering future growth and development in the directions they have chosen.
+Zoning and subdivision and land development (SALDO) ordinances should be revised in tandem with comprehensive planning because these ordinances can support and propel the kinds of changes that are sought in an implementable plan.
+Revised SALDO and zoning ordinances are tools the communities can employ to make sure they are steering future growth and development in the directions they have chosen.
 For example, zoning ordinances and maps build on goals for community development by adding specificity about what kinds of development should occur, where, and in what manner.
-And the design and other standards for public and private improvements in a subdivision and land development ordinance affect the quality of proposed development.
+And the design and other standards for public and private improvements in a SALDO affect the quality of proposed development.

-New zoning and subdivision and land development ordinances could help one or all the communities achieve their goals related to the chapters on Social Entrepreneurship, Community and Economic Development, Blight, and Trails, Parks and Recreation.
+New zoning and subdivision and land development ordinances could help the communities achieve their goals related to the chapters on Social Enterprise, Community and Economic Development, Blight, and Trails, Parks and Recreation.